-The aggregate number of shares of our Common Stock reserved and available for issuance pursuant to Awards granted under the LTIP will be (a) 1,640,000 shares of Common Stock, minus (b) one share for each share issued under awards granted under the 2012 Incentive Plan or the 2019 Incentive Plan on or after June 1, 2021, and plus (c) shares subject to awards granted under the 2012 Incentive Plan or the 2019 Incentive Plan that are forfeited and become available for issuance under the terms of the LTIP.
-A maximum of 1,640,000 shares of Common Stock may be issued as ISOs.
-Each share of our Common Stock subject to an award granted under the LTIP is counted against the above share reserve as one share.
+In the event of stockholder approval of the Amendment, the aggregate number of shares of Common Stock reserved and available for issuance pursuant to Awards granted under the LTIP will be (a) 2,130,000 shares of Common Stock, minus (b) one share for each share issued under awards granted under the Era Group Inc. 2012 Incentive Plan or the Bristow Group Inc. 2019 Management Incentive Plan on or after June 1, 2021, minus (c) one share for each share issued under awards granted under the LTIP, and plus (c) shares subject to awards granted under the Era Group Inc. 2012 Incentive Plan or the Bristow Group Inc. 2019 Management Incentive Plan or the LTIP that are forfeited and become available for issuance under the terms of the LTIP.
+A maximum of 2,130,000 shares of Common Stock may be issued as incentive stock options ("ISOs").